Online Resume Resources

 - Resumes, cover letters, thank you letters, professional reference sheet and more...

 We encourage you to develop a resume during your first academic year at CI.
 A polished resume requires multiple edits to effectively communicate your qualifications.
-To get started, complete a Resume Worksheet (PDF, 37.5 KB) and then visit Weekly Drop-In Career Counseling or Resume Clinic.
+To get started, complete a Resume Worksheet (PDF, 37.5 KB) and then visit Weekly Drop-In Career Counseling for additional assistance.

 What is a CV?